RodrigoSKohl/comfyui-panoramic-imgstitcher/README.md

 Important: Always use the default value 1.0 unless your images are high quality, well aligned, and captured carefully;
 Images are provided in the correct sequence, ensuring smooth visual continuity.
-Lowering the threshold offers no real advantage except to avoid false positives when there are very similar or duplicated images in the batch.
-Use caution, as lowering it improperly can degrade stitching quality.
+Lowering the threshold offers no real advantage except to avoid false positives images.

 ## Next features